Paint and Collage: Layering ContentWorkshop with Holly Roberts

 Painting & Collage: Layering Content

 Holly Roberts broke ground in both painting and photography by bringing the two together as if they had always existed in the same space.
-Is it the photographic collages or the painting until, like a pendulum, these dynamic forces create a continual pulse.
-Through her work she has become a story teller extraordinaire.
+Is it the photographic collages or the painting until, like a pendulum, these dynamic forces create a continuous pulse.
+Through her work, she has become a storyteller extraordinaire.

-Holly is truly a masterful artist but also master instructor.
-Using acrylic paints in concert with photos, transfers, drawings and prints you will follow Holly on a journey of meaning through found and created images.
+Holly is truly a masterful artist but also a master instructor.
+Using acrylic paints in concert with photos, transfers, drawings, and prints you will follow Holly on a journey of meaning through found and created images.
 Skills taught include learning how to achieve excellent collage adhesion, different transfer processes in service of compositional layering.
-You will discover the magic of Holly’s story telling and spiritual aesthetic using your own voice.
+You will discover the magic of Holly’s storytelling and spiritual aesthetic using your own voice.

 TSA travel restrictions and added baggage fees make bringing some of your personal art tools and materials challenging.
 Reducing what you need to bring is an important part of making your workshop experience pleasant.
 In that effort MakingArtSafely’s studio will have at least the following on hand: